 What will Occur After PDI?

 - -- Consensus reached proceed to implementation without further bargaining

 - -- Recommendation accepted by principals

 - -- Recommendation modified and accepted

+- -- MOA on PDI consensus

 - -- No Consensus reached revert to proper place in existing labor-management relationship

 - -- Will statutory bargaining be required?